itsermo/holovideo-algorithms/render_algorithms/dscp4/README.md

   Xinerama mode to be enabled in the X11 configuration.

 # License
-dscp4 code is licensed under the (BSD 3-clause open source license)[LICENSE]
+dscp4 code is licensed under the [BSD 3-clause open source license](LICENSE)